cr3mov/writeups/seccon23-rev-perfect-blu/index.md

         menus_possibilities[key].append(possible_value)
 ```

-And noooow, i _finally_ solved the challenge by finding a path from menu 0 to the menu 95.
+And now, I _finally_ solved the challenge by finding a path from menu 0 to menu 95.
 ```py
 # menu -> button
 path: dict[int, int] = dict()